 No. There is no designated poker room located at the Kewadin Casino – Hessel.
 This is the smallest of the Kewadin Casinos in Michigan, and the casino mainly offers slot machines for gaming, rather than table games or poker.

-Nineteen years old.
+Nineteen or older.
 While Michigan casinos can allow 18-year-olds inside, this only applies if no alcohol is served.
 Those who are 18 can also take part in charitable gambling, lotteries, and horse racing.